Yongala, South Australia

-Yongala is a small town located in the state of South Australia, Australia.
-It has a population of approximately 240 people and is situated on the Clare-Peterborough Road (B79), 238 km (148 mi) from Adelaide, the state capital.
+Yongala is a small town located in the state of South Australia, Australia, and is located along on the Clare-Peterborough Road (B79), 238 km (148 mi) from Adelaide, the state capital.

+Etymology

+According to the Manning index, the name comes from an Aboriginal phrase yongla-cowie — "good water place", although he gives another reading as "brother".
+Suggestions that it could mean "broad water" may be discounted.

 History

 The Hundred of Yongala was proclaimed in the County of Dalhousie in 1871, one of the first of the twelve hundreds to be declared in that county, opening up the area for closer settlement and small-scale cultivation.
 The town was proclaimed on 23 May 1876.
 Within five years there was a population of 353 as developers anticipated the connection of a railway.
 Instead, the railway was built through the nearby town of Peterborough.

 The SS Yongala launched in 1903 and owned by the Adelaide Steamship Company was named after the town.
 It sank in a storm in 1911 off the coast of Townsville, Queensland and its wreck site is protected by the Commonwealth Historic Shipwrecks Act 1976.